Dhruval-dotcom/Git_Practicals/README.md

 - Make example of pull request and two branch merge event.

+# Steps
+- made 5 commits on master branch.
+- checking out to commit 2 and creating feature branch and commiting 1 time.
+- after that after checking out to master ,merged feature branch.

 ## Commands used

 To run practical, the following commands are used